JuanLPalacios/Tilepressor/README.md

 npm install
 ```

-after that you can run the local development server with:
+after that, you can run the local development server with:
 ```
 npm run dev
 ```